 Is an Early Alert put on my permanent academic record?

-No. Notices are part of the Early Alert system and are not part of your permanent record.
+No. Notices are part of the student success system and are not part of your permanent record.

 What should I do if I am contacted with an Early Alert notification?

 First, remember, you are not "in trouble."
 We are here to help you be successful in your educational experience.
 If you are contacted with an alert, please take action on the concern raised by your instructor.
-If you need help, please consider utilizing our services, such as Disable Students Programs and Services and much more.
+If you need help, please consider utilizing our services, such as Counseling, On-Demand Student Success Workshops, Tutoring Services, Student Accessibility Services and much more.

 Student Video Links